AXGKl/blog/docs/ll/fun/unblockme/index.md

 #### State Indexing

-The algo depends on knowing if a board state had been reached before.
+The algo depends on knowing if a board state had been reached before, i.e. all reached states have to be kept in a set in memory, in a comparable form.

 We simply concat the top left position of the pieces into a string: